allansuresh/face-emo-detect/README.md

 A rectangle will appear over your face, showing the face recognition works

 ### Emotion detection:
-The result of this will be printed on the cmd running.
+The result of this will be printed on the running cmd window.